 - Q: What is the ANZSCO code for truck drivers?

 - A: The ANZSCO code for general truck drivers is 733111.
-This code is listed on the Regional Occupations List (ROL) for various states and territories in Australia.
+This code is listed on the Designated Area Migration Agreement (DAMA) lists for various states and territories in Australia.

 - Q: How can I prepare for my move to Australia?